jordanreger/glasskit/src/archive/glass/develop/gdk/reference/com/google/android/glass/touchpad/package-summary.md

 ---

-[GestureDetector](https://developers.google.com/glass/develop/gdk/reference/com/google/android/glass/touchpad/GestureDetector) [**TODO**: ADD LINK] - A gesture detector optimized to recognize touch gestures for the touchpad.
+[GestureDetector](GestureDetector) - A gesture detector optimized to recognize touch gestures for the touchpad.

 ---